richo/snowplow-wiki/setup-guide/Deploying-EmrEtlRunner.md

 <a name="scheduling-overview"/>
 ### Overview

-Once you have the ETL process working smoothly, you can schedule a daily task to automate the daily ETL process.
-As explained in the [Important usage warnings](#usage-warnings) above, we recommend running the job around 3-4am in whichever timezone is used to timestamp your raw SnowPlow log files.
-This way you can be sure that the full set of raw SnowPlow event logs for the day you are processing have definitely been finalised.
+Once you have the ETL process working smoothly, you can schedule a daily (or more frequent) task to automate the daily ETL process.

-If your raw SnowPlow logs are generated by the Amazon CloudFront collector, please note that they are timestamped in **UTC**.
+We run our daily ETL jobs at 3am UTC, so that we are sure that we have processed all of the events from the day before (CloudFront logs can take some time to arrive).

 To consider your different scheduling options in turn: